 Machine-dependent attributes can be specified for types and/or declarations.
-This pragma is semantically equivalent to attribute((attribute_name)) (if info is not specified) or attribute((attribute_name(info))) in GNU C, where attribute_name is recognized by the target macro TARGET_ATTRIBUTE_TABLE which is defined for each machine.
+This pragma is semantically equivalent to attribute((attribute_name)) (if info is not specified) or attribute((attribute_name (info))) in GNU C, where attribute_name is recognized by the target macro TARGET_ATTRIBUTE_TABLE which is defined for each machine.
 The optional parameter info is transformed into an identifier, which may make this pragma unusable for some attributes (parameter of some attributes must be a number or a string).
-See Section "Defining target-specific uses of attribute" in GNU Compiler Colletion (GCC) Internals, further information.
+See the GCC manual for further information.
 It is not possible to specify attributes defined by other languages, only attributes defined by the machine the code is intended to run on.